DanRuta/JS-Memory-Map/README.md

 This library uses Google's TreeMap library to visualize the memory usage of a given object.
 Then, through nested Proxies, additions/deletions update the chart, making it easier to find memory leaks.

-Each hierarcy level is displayed in the treemap, with the memory usage of each object displayed in a tooltip.
+Each hierarchy level is displayed in the treemap, with the memory usage of each object displayed in a tooltip.

 <img width="100%" src="./readmeIMG.png">